How To Fix A Seatbelt That Is Stuck? Very Easy Methods

 How much does it cost to fix a seat belt retractor?

 A seat belt retractor’s pre-tensioner replacement cost is estimated to be around $150 – $200.
-The estimate includes $50 to $100 for parts, then $100 to $125 for labor cost.
+The estimate includes $50 to $100 for parts, then $100 to $125 for labor costs.
 The cost of parts may vary, especially for dealers who include shipping costs.

 The estimated cost for fixing a seat belt retractor may vary from one location or service provider to another.
 You can check out an auto mechanic near you to personally find out.